ShakthidharV/VITAL-ML-Model/README.md

 The notebooks follow these general preprocessing steps (check the code cells for exact implementation details):

 1. Read CSV into pandas DataFrame `df` and optional filtered version `df_filtered`.
 2. Drop or flag columns with very high missingness (threshold depends on implementation).
+Biologically informed curation was applied to remove redundant or disease-irrelevant columns, ensuring that only clinically meaningful variables were retained for efficient data handling and biologically grounded model training.
 3. Handle missing values: the notebooks may impute or drop rows/columns — inspect the code.
 Typical strategies:
 	- Numeric: median imputation or simple mean.
 	- Categorical: mode imputation or adding an explicit "missing" category.